-In the first draft of this post I wrote that I didn’t always have this desire for more.
+In the first draft of this post, I wrote that I didn’t always have this desire for more.
 But that’s not the truth.
 The truth is that this desire has always lived inside of me, as far back as I can remember.
 But it would sometimes go dormant for months at a time and that made it easy to ignore or dismiss when it did rise to the surface.

-And so the trajectory of my life went like this: I was a child, a dreamer, headstrong and hard to please.
+And so the trajectory of my life went like this: I was a child, a dreamer, headstrong, and hard to please.
 Then I was a teenager, both wild and cautious, waiting for life to begin.
 Then a college student, free and idealistic, and my future was wide open.
 I could feel the edge of it, my legs dangling over, the possibility of it all.

 Then, suddenly, I was an adult with a career that I hadn’t even been looking for.
 Deep down I knew that this was not the same kind of possibility that I had felt for myself as a college student, this was not the more that I dreamed of as a child.

 In almost no time I was financially stable.
-Then I was married, owned a home.
+Then I was married and owned a home.
 I’d secured a good job making more money than I had ever dreamed of making in my field.
 I’d caught up to the carrot at the end of the stick and taken a big, whomping bite.

 That was when I realized that the carrot at the end of the stick didn’t fill me up the way I had assumed it would, the way I assumed it filled everyone up.
-Because, see, while I knew that I had traded in whatever special possibility I had felt for myself when I was younger, I also wholeheartedly believed that reaching that carrot would fill me up.
+See, while I knew that I had traded in whatever special possibility I had felt for myself when I was younger, I also wholeheartedly believed that reaching that carrot would fill me up.
 I thought it would be enough.
-And by this time I had convinced myself that enough was all I could really hope for, that I should be happy and grateful to get it.
+And by this time I had convinced myself that enough was all I could hope for, that I should be happy and grateful to get it.
 Who was I to want more?